|

 highway through northwestern Missouri that connected numerous small college

-towns, including an early date at
+towns, including an early date at the

-The Mule Barn in Tarkio,
+in Tarkio,

 Missouri.
 That route became known as their "Tarkio Road".
 It